Genomes and Plant Health

 *The images (left to right): A wild tomato Solanum habrochaites that harbors many disease resistance genes. (c) ksenia; A Nepenthes pitcher plant (c) boyan xu; A DNA sequencing device MinION that can operate from USB port in any computer (c) china lunde; A visual representation of computational approach to mine genomic information of plant pathogens and deduce their protein structures (c) kyungyong seong

-"Genomes and Plant Health" workshop gives introduction to the following topics:
+"Genomes and Plant Health" (in person, UC Berkeley) will give introduction to the following topics:

 - Genomics and computational biology